uga-libraries/bags/README.md

 ### bag_manifest_compare_files.py

-This script compares the file paths in the bag manifest to the files in the bag data folder and makes a report of any path only in one location.
+Purpose: compare the file paths in the bag manifest to the files in the bag data folder and make a report of any path only in one location.

 Argument: bag_path (required): path to the bag (folder that ends in "_bag")

-It was developed for investigating further when a bag validation error message is that the number of files changed but does not indicate which files were added or deleted since the bag was made.
+It was developed for investigating further when a bag validation error message is that the number of files changed, since bagit not indicate which files were added or deleted since the bag was made.

 It is faster than bag_manifest_compare_fixity.py, which is used when the file count is the same and size is different.

 ### bag_manifest_compare_fixity.py

-This script compares the MD5s in the bag manifest to the MD5s of files in the bag data folder and makes a report of any differences, either because the fixity changed or the file is only in one location.
+Purpose: compare the MD5s in the bag manifest to the MD5s of files in the bag data folder and make a report of the differences, either because the fixity changed or the file is only in one location.

 Argument: bag_path (required): path to the bag (folder that ends in "_bag")